orbs-network/orbs-spec/node-architecture/BOYAR.md

         ```
         /opt/orbs/healthcheck
         ```

+        Note: The executable can also be a script / shell command.
+A common combination is to have a simple script that queries a status endpoint and triggers restart if it doesn't respond.

-    * Returns exit 0 or non-zero (whether stable or needs restart)
+    * Returns exit 0 if the service is stable or non-zero if needs restart.

 * Status JSON: